workerholic/workerholic.github.io/_includes/story.md

 - then, we provision `Queue 2` with: `2,000 / 2,516.19 ~ 1`
 - we have now provisioned the queues with all 25 workers

+{: .center}
 ![ASP_diagram_2](/img/ASP_diagram_2.png){:width="350"}

-Next, we will start looking at how, as BJP builders, we can help a user make better decision about his/her background job system.
+Next, we will start looking at how, as BJP developers, we can help user make a better decision about her background job system.

 ## Reporting

-Reporting is an important feature to implement when building a BJP.
-It allows developers to gain insight into the overall state of jobs, the job types, jobs that failed, and how many jobs are completed over time, which the developer can use to make better decisions about adjustments needed to the background job system.
+Reporting is an important feature to have when building a BJP.
+It allows developers to gain insight into the overall state of jobs, their types, jobs that failed, and how many of them complete over time.
+This information can be used to make better decisions about adjustments needed to the background job system.

 A sneak peak into the overview page of our Web UI:

+{: .center}
 ![reporting_web_ui](/img/reporting_web_ui.png)

 ### Real-time Statistics

-#### What data?
+#### What data to collect?

 We decided to have Workerholic show our users aggregate data for finished jobs, queued jobs, scheduled jobs, failed jobs, current number of queues, and the memory footprint over time, as well as the breakdown of jobs for each class.

 All this data is updated every 10 seconds, using AJAX on the front-end to query our internal API for the data.

+{: .center}
 ![reporting_realtime_jobs_per_s](/img/reporting_realtime_jobs_per_s.png)

+{: .center}
 ![reporting_realtime_memory](/img/reporting_realtime_memory.png)

+{: .center}
 ![reporting_real_time_queues](/img/reporting_real_time_queues.png)

-Next, let's look into how we store this data.
+Now let's look into how we store this data.

 #### How to store the data?

 We decided to use Redis for the following reasons:

 - avoid using a new dependency
+- non-relational nature of our data
 - very efficient reads and writes (in-memory store)
 - automatic persistence to disk
-- use of convenient Redis data type: Sorted Set, for easy retrieval by using a timestamp related to the job execution or completion as a score
+- convenient Redis data type, sorted set, for easy retrieval of data points by using a timestamp which corresponds to the job execution or completion time as a score

-Here is how we save our jobs to redis for statistical purposes:
+Here is how we save our jobs to Redis for statistical purposes:

 ```ruby
 module Workerholic